WDI-SEA/notes/04-databases/sql-intro/readme.md

 # psql

+Today we're using PostgreSQL, often called Postgres.
+Postgres is based off an older database system called Ingres.
+That's where the name comes from.
+We're using a "post-Ingres" database.

-If you installed Postgress.app you have access to psql from the elephant icon at the top of the screen:
+If you installed Postgres.app you have access to psql from the elephant icon at the top of the screen:

 * ![image](Postgres.png)